-Get organized! — Time management is an important part of getting organized at work.
-Click here for tips on effective time management.
+Get organized! — January is Get Organized month.
+One important aspect of organization is good time management.
+Click here for tips on managing your time better.

 Start setting goals for 2017 — Goal setting is usually reserved for January and those perennial New Years Resolutions, but starting in December offers an even better opportunity to review both the past years results and the next years goals.
 Try these four techniques.

 Tips for good vocal health — The most important tool for a phone service rep is the voice, so its important to keep that voice strong and healthy throughout the day and throughout the year.
 Learn more.